For most car owners, the AC system is a complete mystery. You press the button and are met with a refreshing gust of icy air.

 A Quick Note About Freon And R-12

 Freon (also known as R-12) was the primary refrigerant used in most car AC systems until the mid-90s.
-However, due to its detrimental environmental impact, the EPA (Environmental Protection Agency) has banned the import and production of Freon.
+However, due to its damaging environmental impact, the EPA (Environmental Protection Agency) has banned the import and production of Freon.

 Table of ContentsShow